Keto 101: A Beginners Guide to the Ketogenic Diet

 - Calorie Restriction: When you severely restrict your food intake by cutting out high-sugar and high-carb foods, you’re cutting out a lot of excess calories – which means you’re very likely to lose weight!

-- Appetite Control: The keto diet is super high on proteins and fats, which means that feel fuller, faster, and don’t get hungry again so soon.
-The keto diet may also help suppress the hunger hormone, ghrelin.
+- Appetite Control: The ketogenic diet is super high on proteins and fats, which means that feel fuller, faster, and don’t get hungry again so soon.
+The keto diet may also help suppress the hunger hormone, ghrelin, resulting in weight loss.
 For people who are always hangry, this is a huge deal!

 As with any new diet, talk to your doctor!
 This is especially true for certain medical conditions where keto may not be the healthiest thing to do.
 So who should NOT go keto?
 Here’s a short list of issues that might mean a keto diet isn’t for you: